 However, don’t cross DreamHost off your shortlist just yet.
 As our next set of tests are about to show, DreamHost are particularly good at handling surges in traffic.

 DreamHost Load Impact Performance Testing

 As well as knowing the potential speed of your website, it’s also important to establish how your site might cope with multiple visitors accessing it at the same time.
-To find out how well DreamHost performs in this situation, we used the Load Impact service to simulate multiple simultaneous visits to the test WordPress websites.
+To find out how well DreamHost perform in this situation, we used the Load Impact service to simulate multiple simultaneous visits to the test WordPress websites.

 For the Load Impact tests, the homepages of the websites using the Avada theme, hosted on the DreamHost shared and DreamPress managed WordPress hosting plans, were used.
 Here are the results…